-Quality interactions between adults and children offer opportunities for talking, communicating about books, rhymes and songs, quality role play, careful listening, using open ended questioning and displays that encourage talk.
+Quality interactions between adults and children offer opportunities for communicating about books, rhymes and songs, 'talking' in role play, careful listening, ask questions and encourage talk at every opportunity.

 The children develop phonemic awareness and knowledge through the daily Read, Write Inc Phonic Programme.
 They read words which are consistent with their phonic knowledge, through sound blending.
 They read simple sentences and books which are consistent with their phonic and word knowledge.
 They should be able to demonstrate understanding when talking with others about what they have read or what they have heard.